 The S&P/ASX 200 index has been one of the best ways to invest and grow your wealth in Australia.
-With long term returns of about 8.7% per year including market growth and dividends, understanding your options for the best way to invest in the ASX 200 is important.
+With long term returns of about 9.5% per year including market growth and dividends, understanding how to invest in the ASX 200 is important for any investor.

 In this article we explain what the S&P/ASX 200 index is, what’s inside it, the best strategies to invest in it, and how it’s performed over different time periods.

 - What is the ASX 200?

 - How do I invest in the S&P/ASX 200?

 - Why should I invest in the S&P/ASX 200?

 - When is the best time to invest into the S&P/ASX 200?

 - Should I invest in the index or pick shares?

 - Which companies and shares are inside the S&P/ASX 200?